 Graduates of the program have gone on to positions as a senior research scientist at NASA, geoscientist at ExxonMobil, and consultant at McKinsey & Company.
 Others have gone on to faculty positions at UC Berkeley, Columbia, and Princeton.

 Please review GSAS admissions requirements and other information before applying.
 You can find degree program-specific admissions requirements below and access additional guidance on applying from the Department of Earth and Planetary Sciences.

-Requirements for admission are highly flexible and each application is judged on its own merits.
-Students with backgrounds in applied math, biology, chemistry, Earth sciences, engineering, physics, and related fields are strongly encouraged to apply.
-When applying, applicants should list up to three EPS faculty whose research fields are closest to their interests.
-For lists of faculty working in specific research areas, please browse our study and research areas.
+Typically, applicants will have an academic background in applied math, biology, chemistry, Earth sciences, engineering, physics, or related fields.
+Applicants should indicate the faculty whose research fields are closest to their interests in the Faculty section of the application for admission.
+For lists of faculty working in specific research areas, please browse the study and research areas of the department website.

 Applicants should have appropriate math preparation depending on their field of study.
 Students in geophysics, climate, ocean and atmospheric dynamics, and other math-intensive research areas are expected to have successfully completed applied math courses to the level of ordinary and partial differential equations.
 Students in less mathematically-oriented research areas are expected to have successfully completed basic college-level calculus and linear algebra at the level of Harvard’s applied mathematics or mathematics courses: Math 21A (Multivariable Calculus) and Math 21B (Linear Algebra and Differential Equations).
 If not, these should be taken in addition to the department's math requirement, and incoming students should be aware that this represents a significant additional commitment.
 Students are expected, in the course of graduate work, to complete the second and third year of college mathematics (intermediate and advanced calculus and differential equations).
 Students with a strong math and physics background doing theoretical work are expected to take higher-level graduate mathematics courses.